 Make sure your battery is fully charged and memory card empty before heading out.

 Your evening spent photographing fireworks may become a case of trial and error.

 But remember, you’re free to take as many pictures as your card and battery can handle.

-Cold weather can reduce a batteries operational life dramatically, so store any spares in a warm pocket or deep inside your camera bag until you need it.
+Cold weather can reduce a battery’s life dramatically.
+Store any spares in a warm pocket or deep inside your camera bag until you need it.

-Have a great bonfire night wherever you’re watching them around the world!
+Have a great firework celebration or bonfire night wherever you’re watching them around the world!

 From the iPhotography Course

 iPhotography Course not only teaches you all the standard technical expertise, settings, skills, and special effects with your camera – but we also show you how to use these skills to develop your own individual style as a photographer.

 It’s time to release your inner child and get creative with abstract shadows.
 Using shadows within your photography can not only be fun but also creates some really exciting abstracts.

 To reward our 90,000+ students in the iPhotography community, the Course Tutors give out prestigious titles daily including; #POTD (Picture of the Day) or the #WeekendChallenge winning crown.